Taludas/Anno2205-NewFrontiers/README.md

       - Switched unlock conditions for Desalination Plant and Rice Farm
       - New Triggers to unlock the five special production buildings via Research in the Technology Nexus: Aeroponic Farms and Water Filter Moon; AI Assembly Hall Moon; Fusion Reactor; Gas Rig Tundra, Gas Refinery Arctic, Gas Power Plants in Arctic and Tundra; Water Pump Tundra
       - changed unlock condition of Rejuvenator Chain to 1750 Operators
+      - changed the unlock condition of the Transmission Spaceport on Moon to 5000 Officers and 2500 Geniuses
       - changed unlock condition of the Diamond Mine to 20000 Executives in order to make supply of Quantum Computers possible at this stage
       - changed unlock conditions for Stadium to 99999 Investors
       - moved Quantum Computers to be unlocked with 1 Genius